Twitter has a very poor reputation – a reputation that is

 20,000.
 But Linda’s story obviously captured the imagination of a great many,

-and as I write this, more than 200,000 have viewed it, and it is still climbing
+and when I last checked, well over half-a-million had viewed it, and it was still climbing

 It should be added that Linda’s campaign is not just for